BCWrit/Elasticsearch/README.md

 Fig. 11
 ![alt text](https://github.com/BCWrit/Archiviz/blob/main/images/Screenshot%20from%202022-11-01%2010-18-23.png "Connected Entities")

 This one (Fig. 12) contains both "Martin Luther King" and "Atlanta".
+You can see and click all the contained entities in the top right of this window.

 Fig. 12
 ![alt text](https://github.com/BCWrit/Archiviz/blob/main/images/Screenshot%20from%202022-11-01%2010-18-50.png "Document Click-through")